Guns and Robots: Development history

 According to the developers' interview, the concept of the game came into their minds after an internal contest by the end of 2011.
-The game was officially announced on 17 July 2012 initially with one map, "High Noon": a western-themed arena.
+The game was officially announced in July 2012 initially with one map, "High Noon", a western-themed arena.
 Masthead Studios utilizes the Unity game engine to craft the graphics and atmosphere in the game.
 The game is offered in a free to play format.
-On 16 October 2012 the first phase of the game release was an invitation-only closed beta and the invitations were sent to selected players who registered earlier for the closed beta test.
+The first phase of the game release was an invitation-only closed beta in October of the same year and the invitations were sent to selected players who registered earlier for the closed beta test.
 At the beginning the matches within Guns and Robots follow a last man standing style of gameplay or "team deathmatch" mode where teams of 5 must destroy each other until no robot remains.
 Each robot's components can be individually damaged and destroyed, meaning robots can be crippled and unable to move or shoot before being destroyed.

 The open beta of the game was released in January 2013.
-On 8 July 2013, the development team behind Guns and Robots unveiled a detailed roadmap for the then-upcoming major updates in matchmaking and global rebalance.
+That July, the development team behind Guns and Robots unveiled a detailed roadmap for the then-upcoming major updates in matchmaking and global rebalance.
 Along with the major updates there were new modes released – "Capture the Batteries" and "Bomb Squad".